Back to Virginia

 Terms To Know

-A legal argument that admits to the act but claims it was justified due to specific circumstances, like a mental illness.
+A legal argument that admits to the act but claims it was justified due to a specific condition or circumstance.

-A condition affecting brain function and behavior, such as dementia or autism spectrum disorder.
+A type of mental health issue affecting brain function, such as dementia or autism.

 Limits and Unknowns